Plant Based Supplements

 How to Choose

 While it would be an ultimate goal to lead a 100% whole foods lifestyle, sometimes, we need a little help here and there.
 So what’s an exercise afficiando to do?
-We say: be smart about your supplement choices.
+We say: be smart about your plant based supplements choices.
 Find quality brands that are plant based, and come from a reputable company.
 Just because it’s on the shelf, doesn’t mean it’s safe!
 Do your research, and find out about where these products are coming from.
 Is someone cooking it up in their basement?
 Or are the ingredients responsibly sourced, well researched, and organic?

 A good rule of thumb is that if you don’t recognize, or can’t read a majority of the ingredients, PUT IT BACK.
 If it has a boatload of sugar in it (unless you’re trying to carb up for endurance races), toss it.
 If you can’t find ANY solid information about the company that produces it (or they just look super scammy), don’t give them your business.
 If you find reviews about the product giving people heart palpatations… Okay, do we even need to go there?